‘Where have you been?’ Mr Smaggle asked as I walked in the door.

 2. I had no idea I was doing this.

-For some strange reason I get home from the gym at about 7.40am and I just sit in the car fiddling around on my phone.
+For some strange reason, when I get home from the gym, I just sit in the car fiddling around on my phone.
 Which isn’t an issue in itself, sometimes it’s totally fine to just scroll through Facebook and take a bit of a break but the fact that I had NO IDEA I WAS DOING IT was completely terrifying.
-It was something I needed to add to my list of habits to break in 2018.
+It was something I needed to add to my list of habits to break in 2019.

 1. Focus on happiness